Azure-Samples/ms-identity-javascript-angular-spa-dotnetcore-webapi-roles-groups/chapter1/README.md

 urlFragment: "ms-identity-javascript-angular-spa-dotnetcore-webapi-roles-groups/Chapter1"
 ---

-# An Angular Single-page Application (SPA) that Authenticates Users with Azure AD and Calls a Protected ASP.NET Core Web API using Azure AD App Roles
+# An Angular Single-page Application (SPA) that authenticates users with Azure AD and calls a protected ASP.NET Core Web API using Azure AD App Roles

 ## Overview

 This sample demonstrates a cross-platform application suite involving an Angular SPA (*TodoListSPA*) calling an ASP.NET Core Web API (*TodoListAPI*) secured with Azure Active Directory.
-It also implements role-based access control by using Azure AD App Roles: in the sample, a dashboard component allowing to see the tasks assigned to any user is only accessible by users under the **TenantAdmin** role.
+It also implements **role-based access control** by using Azure AD App Roles: in the sample, a dashboard component allowing to see the tasks assigned to any user is only accessible by users under the **TenantAdmin** role.

 ### Scenario